Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

 How long does it take to secure financing?

-What are the additional costs of a mortgage?
+What are the additional costs of a mortgage in Costa Rica?

 Beyond the interest rate, you should budget 3%–4% of the loan amount for:

-At My Puerto Viejo Realtor, we provide factual, localized expertise to help you navigate the options for financing for foreigners in Cost Rica.
-Contact us for a curated list of titled properties and professional referrals to local legal and financial experts.
+At My Puerto Viejo Realtor, we provide grounded, localized guidance to help you navigate financing options with accuracy and transparency.
+If you're considering a financed purchase, reach out for a curated selection of titled properties and trusted introductions to legal and financial professionals who understand this market.